9jha27/JobPlacementDashboard/README.md

 ### Front-End Stories
-I spent a majority of my spring working on a particular front-end story where I had to customize the Award Details page to match the color-scheme for the theater while creating a container that allowed it to show at the center when the page loaded.
+I spent a majority of my sprint working on a story customizing the Award Details page.

+The first part of the two-part story required that I match the color-scheme for the theater while creating a container that allowed it to show at the center when the page loaded.
+[Here](#Finished-Product-Part-1) is the finished product.

 ```
 .award-details-container-main {